On Campus at the Center for Wellness & Counseling (free for Augsburg students)

 The Family Partnership (Minneapolis) – Confidential, professional counseling to individuals and families regardless of ability to pay.
 Individual, couples, group, and family therapy, and medication management.
 Specialized counseling services: community counseling, credit counseling, family violence prevention and intervention, GLBT counseling.
 Locations downtown Minneapolis, Lake Street, Northwest Hennepin, and South Hennepin.
 612-339-9101

 Headway Emotional Health Services Located in Richfield and Golden Valley.
 Sliding fee available to lower income clients.
 Call Intake Coordinator at 763-746-2411 to see if you qualify.
-Offers therapy, EMDR, DBT, medication management.
+Offers therapy, EMDR, DBT.

 University of St. Thomas Interprofessional Center for Counseling & Legal Services 651-962-4820 (downtown Minneapolis) Services provided by supervised graduate students.
 Therapy, testing, DBT.